 The advanced course is aimed at health practitioners (General Practitioners, Doctors, Osteopaths, Herbalists, etc) that already have a solid background knowledge of the basics of nutritional science (similar to our foundation course) and are looking for further knowledge in how to apply nutritional advice through a safe framework of understanding of the human body’s mechanistic systems.
 Part 2 covers nutritional interventions, food supplements, functional testing and case studies.
 It is recommended for those who have studied nutrihub’s Advanced Course part 1.

-£350 to enroll which includes £50 of food supplements (subject to successful completion of the course)
+£250 to enroll which includes £50 of free nutrition products (subject to successful completion of the course)

 What do you study?